-Online puppy sale captures heart, romps off with money
+Target 8: St. Pete couple loses nearly $2,000 in puppy scam

 “We went through and we see everybody making all these good comments about the company, so we thinking that it’s reputable,” Mr. Cooper added.

 They chose a little guy named Brutus.
-The asking price was $1,600 dollars.
+The asking price was $1,600.

 “I talked to the lady and she told us what we needed to do.
-I went ahead and made a deposit of $680 dollars,” Mr. Cooper explained.
+I went ahead and made a deposit of $680,” Mr. Cooper explained.

 He put the charge on his credit card.
 He expected Brutus to be delivered in July.